 Part of this strategy involves utilizing influencer networks.

 If you’ve never heard of influencer networks, these are online groups where you sign up for free, create a profile, connect your social media accounts and blogs.
 From there, the network finds the appropriate brand campaigns that are a fit for you.

-Instead of spending hours trying to find brands and tourism boards to pitch, the influencer network does the work for you.
+Instead of spending hours trying to find brands and tourism boards to pitch or wondering how to pitch a brand collaboration proposal, the influencer network does the work for you.

 The best part:

 I’ve created a FREE list of 31 Must-Join Influencer Networks For Travel & Lifestyle Bloggers.
 Click to subscribe and snag it for yourself!